JRJurman/wise-site/source/index.markdown

 Want to get involved?
 Check out our <a href="/leads/">WISE Leads</a> page to get in contact with our leads!
 They can inform you about upcoming meetings, mailing lists, and future events to help with the effort.

+Go to our <a href="/events/">Events Page</a> to see all the ongoing and upcoming events in support of WISE.
+These include fundraisers, informative talks, and benefits for our different efforts.
+Don't miss out!
+Stop by often to check for new events and updates.

 ##Learn More